JudicialCouncilOfCalifornia/courtyard/README.md

 Theming is currently in development.
 Feel free to ask Ivan from JCC or Evan from Exygy with questions.

+## Icons and Images

+When adding graphic assets to the project use the appropriate directory

+Utility Icons
+Simple one color icons are implemented and managed via icomoon.io.
+To add additional icons you can import _selection.json_ back to the IcoMoon app using the _Import Icons_ button (or via Main Menu → Manage Projects) to retrieve your icon selection.
+See `images/icomoon`

+Graphics, Photos and Logos
+For more complex multi-color icons, branding elements or photography, add files to `images/graphics` `images/logos` or `images/photos`

+USWDS
+Icons bundled with the USWDS 2.0 are available at `/img`

 ## Composer Install Wizard

 | Question                                                                                                                                                                                | Answer |